MicrosoftDocs/m365copilot-docs/docs/agents-are-apps.md

 - Currently only one declarative agent definition is supported per app manifest.
 Only one API plugin is supported per declarative agent.

-- When you use Copilot Studio to build Copilot agents, a unique `id` is generated for each, as part of the overall app manifest generation.
+- When you use Copilot Studio to build agents, a unique `id` is generated for each, as part of the overall app manifest generation.
 When building agents with Teams Toolkit or your own IDE, you assign the `id` yourself, according to your own conventions or friendly name.

 ## Declarative agent manifest